RAPID-Platform-Projects/Rapid-Docs/training/Extending and Customising Modules/2-Customising an Existing Table/1-Understanding tables via the Assets module/1-Understanding tables via the Assets module.md

 # Understanding Tables via the Assets Module

 To demonstrate how to extend and customise a Rapid Standard module, consider the following scenario:
-1. The company *Stationery Inc.* has requested that you create a new table, that includes additional columns, and add it to the Assets module.
+1. The company *Stationary Inc.* has requested that you create a new table, that includes additional columns, and add it to the Assets module.
-2. This is because the company wishes to create a new category of asset. *Stationery Inc.* owns several very expensive coffee machines at their different offices, which often require maintenance, an employee responsible for cleaning the machine, and an employee responsible for buying the coffee beans.
+2. This is because the company wishes to create a new category of asset. *Stationary Inc.* owns several very expensive coffee machines at their different offices, which often require maintenance, an employee responsible for cleaning the machine, and an employee responsible for buying the coffee beans.

 ## Viewing and Editing Tables
 ### 1. Go to Designer